peak-gao/code-notes/cool-links.md

      <a href="https://vimeo.com/102329098" target="blank"><img src="images/what-should-qa-do.png" width="200" height="111" title="What Should QA Do?"></a>

 ### Transformation Priority Premise
+TPP suggests that Refactorings have counterparts called Transformations.
+Refactorings are simple operations that change the structure of code without changing it’s behavior.
+Transformations are simple operations that change the behavior of code.
+Transformations can be used as the sole means for passing the currently failing test in the red/green/refactor cycle.
+Transformations have a priority, or a preferred ordering, which if maintained, by the ordering of the tests, will prevent impasses, or long outages in the red/green/refactor cycle.

 - [The Transformation Priority Premise - Workshop](https://www.youtube.com/watch?v=B93QezwTQpI) - *Rob Martin*

      <a href="https://www.youtube.com/watch?v=B93QezwTQpI" target="blank"><img src="images/transformation-priority-premise.png" width="200" height="111" title="What Should QA Do?"></a>